aurodev/godot-switch/README.md

+A more complete version of this project is being hosted at: https://github.com/Stary2001/godot

 ## Godot engine port for the Nintendo Switch Homebrew

 This is an unofficial port of the godot engine for the Nintendo Switch.